Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 RFRESH Soaps are handcrafted in small batches by founder Michelle Chow in Menlo Park, California.
 By adopting an “ingredient-first mindset” she’s been crafting uncomplicated and multi-use bath and body products so you can “declutter your skincare” since 2015.

-All products are cruelty-free and vegetarian, and most of them are zero waste (except for their lip therapy products).
+All products are cruelty-free and vegetarian (some other products contain beeswax), and most of them are zero waste (except for their lip therapy products).
 They’re also made without parabens, mineral oil, petroleum products, SLS, phthalates, dyes, and synthetic fragrances.

 While all dish soaps are palm oil-free, not if shopping her other products that some others contain RBD palm oil, which “means that it is sourced only through suppliers that are members of the Roundtable on Sustainable Palm Oil (RSPO)”